whaleymar/whalengine/README.md

 - draw colliders

 ## Misc
-- only store xy coord in vertices
-- square vertices with 4 vertices not 6
 - give vertices a color component (+ isVerticesUpdateNeeded in Draw component)
 - ECS lib tasks
 - make this an actual framework